Estratto del documento

 • Polyaddition: A + B → A-B

-• Radical mechanism: homolytic breaking of the bond with the formation of species with high energy, impaired electron.
+• Radical mechanism: Homolytic breaking of the bond with the formation of species with high energy, impaired electron.
 High reactivity (no role of catalyst nor solvent).

 1. Monomers with electronically independent reactive functions (expect functions).
-Examples: diols, diamine, diacids.
+Examples include diols, diamine, diacids.
 They generate individual reaction acts, with the formation of stable intermediates.
-Kinetic mechanism: step-growth type.
-Every reaction step have a high energy barrier: slow process.
-Each species formed able to react with any other.
+Kinetic mechanism: Step-growth type.
+Every reaction step has a high energy barrier: slow process.
+Each species formed is able to react with any other.
+The base chemical mechanism is monomolecular.
+The basic reaction can be condensation.
+Examples: polycondensation → polyesters, polyamides, polycarbonates.
+Polyaddition → polyurethanes.

 Anteprima